Theory or Hypothesis?

 In short, you could run a complete simulation of the universe (and many others), but you would never be able to affect it from the outside.
 That said, perhaps it is possible for information to be introduced into (or removed from) a reversible quantum system if an opposing change also takes place.

 Though this may seem odd, consider it from a design perspective: If a piece of matter within the Simulation isn’t being observed, then does the universe really need to “render” it?
-Matter may only assume definite form upon observation in order to save computing power, just as video games only render content that is actually seen by the player.
+Matter may only assume definite form upon observation in order to save computing power (a form of natural optimization), just as video games only render content that is actually seen by the player.

 Simulation Theory in Theology